-Mindfulness related mind training is slowly gaining acceptance in handling people with PTSD (Post traumatic stress disorder).
+Mindfulness and Meditation related mind training is slowly gaining acceptance in handling people with PTSD (Post traumatic stress disorder).

 Though it is natural to be afraid after a PTSD trigger, the fear sometimes completely stays back in our mind and body, for months or years making us remain edgy, frightened, stressed, disturbed even when there is no hazardous situation.
 People suffering from PTSD, triggers can bring back memories of the trauma accompanied by intense emotional and physical reactions.

-Regular practice of mindfulness can help overcome the trauma and equip you to handle ptsd in a better way.
+Regular practice of Mindfulness and Meditation practices can help overcome the trauma and equip you to handle ptsd in a better way.

-Tom Minor, a neuro scientist at the University of California, found out that meditation increases levels of insulin-like growth factor 1, a hormone that repairs cellular damage caused by stress.
+Tom Minor, a neuro scientist at the University of California, found out that Mindfulness and Meditation practices increase levels of insulin-like growth factor 1, a hormone that repairs cellular damage caused by stress.
 Meanwhile, it decreases levels of stress related chemicals cortisol and neuropeptide Y, which can damage tissues.

 Stressful experiences tend to degrade ‘working memory’ or capacity to retain new information.
 But this is not the case with people who practice meditation regularly.
-Amishi Jha, a neuro scientist at the University of Miami, who studied the effect of meditation on US marines in Iraq, found the soldiers who practiced mindfulness meditation, reported improved working memory.
+Amishi Jha, a neuro scientist at the University of Miami, who studied the effect of Mindfulness and Meditation on US marines in Iraq, found the soldiers who practiced mindfulness meditation, reported improved working memory.

 Following a traumatic experience, everyone experiences a shock or even nightmares, which fade out in due course.
 But in the case of PTSD, the person remains in psychological shock for a long time.
-Even though the role of medication cannot be ruled out in the treatment of PTSD, mindfulness can surely lend a helping hand in the healing process.
+Even though the role of medication cannot be ruled out in the treatment of PTSD, Mindfulness and Meditation can surely lend a helping hand in the healing process.